ubports/docs.ubports.com/sdk/apps/qml/QtLocation/MapPolyline.rst

 ~~~~~~~~~~~~~

 The following snippet shows a
-`MapPolyline </sdk/apps/qml/QtLocation/MapPolyline/>`__ with 4 points,
+:ref:`MapPolyline <sdk_qtlocation_mappolyline>` with 4 points, making a
-making a shape like the top part of a "question mark" (?), near
+shape like the top part of a "question mark" (?), near Brisbane,
-Brisbane, Australia.
-The line drawn is 3 pixels in width and green in
+Australia.
+The line drawn is 3 pixels in width and green in color.
-color.

 .. code:: cpp